ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 For these reasons, at least for now, `:=` in expressions is just a convenience feature to let you skip the `SET` keyword which makes code a bit more readable.

+The other cases involve '*' and 'T.*' which are only allowed where column or argument replacement is implied by them.
+A loose '*'  like '* := 5;' is just wrong.

 -----